-Or buy a Discovery Pass and enjoy 12 months unlimited* access to all three of our sites for the great price of £16 per adult.
-Accompanying children go free!
+Or buy a Discovery Pass and enjoy 12 months unlimited* access to all three of our sites for the great price of £18 per adult (2017 price) Accompanying children go free!

 Purchase one at our sites next time you visit or from the Guernsey information Centre.

 Telephone 01481 721657 during seasonal opening hours or just call the main museum number on 01481 726518